ibm-cloud-docs/codeengine/configmap-secret.md

 ## What are secrets and configmaps and why would I use them?
 {: #configmapsec-whatwhy}

 In {{site.data.keyword.codeengineshort}}, both secrets and configmaps are key-value pairs.
-When mapped to environment variables, the `NAME=VALUE` relationships are set such that the name of the enviroment variable corresponds to the "key" of each entry in those maps, and the value of the environment variable is the "value" of that key.
+When mapped to environment variables, the `NAME=VALUE` relationships are set such that the name of the environment variable corresponds to the "key" of each entry in those maps, and the value of the environment variable is the "value" of that key.

 A configmap provides a method to include non-sensitive data information to your deployment.
 By referencing values from your configmap as environment variables, you can decouple specific information from your deployment and keep your app or job portable.
 A configmap contains information in key-value pairs.